wormdotdev/worm.dev/content/blog/creatine/index.md

 - common recommendations are for 3g in non-athletic adults, elderly, 5-10g for athletes
 - some use a "loading phase" when first starting to take it, 5-10g 2-4 times per day for around a week

-Supplementation can increase serum creatine concentration almost ten fold [^Kalhan2016].
+Supplementation can increase serum creatine concentration almost ten fold [^Kalhan2016], with intramuscular total creatine content increasing up to 50% (20-40% as phosphocreatine) [^Wax2021].

 What type of creatine to supplement?